 For some time Konus has had the desire to have its own team of testimonials that would demonstrate that a true champion does not need the coat of arms but rather innate skills, a lot of constancy and an efficient and good level of equipment sucjh as our precision scopes.

-If young people understand that with an affordable investment it is possible to enter this world, certainly a few more will test themselves and there may be more future for an entire sector.
+If young people understand that with an affordable investment in a rifle scope it is possible to enter this world, certainly a few more will test themselves and there may be more future for an entire sector.

 It is certainly no coincidence that when at the largest trade fairs in the world we put our optics in the hands of people, many admit that they had a prejudice linked to the price.